JPIAMRCOINCIDE/MicrobialGenomics/_episodes/67_resistance_genes.md

 ## AMRFinderPlus

 [AMRFinderPlus](https://github.com/ncbi/amr) is also used to find resistance genes and mutations.
-The output is human readable.
-AMRFinderPlus generates a useful table.
-It is often installed in its own conda environment.
+The output is in the form of a table.
+It is often installed in its own conda environment
 Running it to display it on a screen:
 ~~~
 $ cd ~/assembly